Do horse stall mats replace the need for horse stall bedding?

-While you do need to use bedding with stall mats, the mats mean you can usually use less bedding than you could if the mats weren't in place.
+While you do need to use bedding with stall mats, rubber matting means you can usually use less shavings or bedding than you could if the mats weren't in place.
 If you were working with a hard stall floor, like concrete, then you would need to bed particularly heavily to minimize the fatigue and pain that standing on such a hard surface could cause.

 With stall mats in place, the amount of bedding that you need to use is reduced, which means that you'll save not only on the cost of bedding, but in labor, too, since cleaning the stall will be easier.
 Plus, if you pay to have your manure pile hauled away, less bedding will mean a smaller manure pile and additional monetary savings.